edelgado-en/taskQueueMP/README.md

 ## Quick Features

 - React 18
+- [React Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html) + Fetch-As-You-Render Query Prefetching
+- React Router V6
 - TailwindCSS
+- HeadlessUI
+- Heroicons
 - Typescript
-- Heroicons
-- HeadlessUI
-- React Router V6
-- [React Suspense](https://reactjs.org/docs/concurrent-mode-suspense.html) + Fetch-As-You-Render Query Prefetching

 - Development Mode (npm start) comes with a login screen, so that you don't have to run ControlCenter or TPM.
-You just need to run the corresponding backend services
+You just need to run the corresponding backend services:
+  (API-Registy, API-Gateway, PortalService, TranslationService, TServer maching your queue)

 ## Important Notes

 - All business logic should be in the backend.
-The resources should be returned in the form that they are expecting to be used.
+The resources should be returned in the form that they are meant to be used.
   For example: Instead of return a numerical value for user access level, return booleans (ie. isContractorManager, isInternalUser, etc.).
 The client does not need to know how to calculate those values.

 - Only save state in an RTK slice when you actually need to share states between components.
 Otherwise just use useState and pass it down via simple props.

 - When creatig new files, make sure they have the extension .ts or .tsx.
 Let Typescript use INFERENCE as much as possible; there is no need to add unnecessary types that provide no value.
 Here is an example of inference where there is no need to add a type.

   `const options = [ { value: 1, label: "Me" }, { value: 2, label: "Super Alejandro" }, { value: 3, label: "Rebeca Castillo" }, { value: 4, label: "Sandra Manager" }, ]`

 - Don't add types/interfaces in a standalone file.
 Add them wherever you are actually using them.
-If you need to use the type somewhere else (which is not common because of inference) just make it public and export it
+If you need to use the type somewhere else (which is not common because of inference) just make it public and export it.
+Just use interfaces for the most part.
+Here a quick explanation of the difference between interface and type:

+  - Interfaces are basically a way to describe data shapes, for example, an object.

+  - Type is a definition of a type of data, for example, a union, primitive, intersection, tuple, or any other type.

 - Whenever you are building an actual reusable component like a switch button, put it in the components top level folder, otherwise put it where you are actually using it.

 - This project uses headless ui for a component library.
 You don't have to use it but it is there for your convenience.
+Headlessui is a set of completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
 DO NOT add other components libraries like Reactstrap or React-Bootstrap

-- This project uses heroicons, which is built by the same creators of Tailwind.
+- This project uses Heroicons, which is built by the same creators of Tailwind.
 Refers to heroicons.com.
 Do not use Fontawesome

 - When adding new routes to App.js, ensure to use React Lazy to avoid loading unnecessary bundles and increase performance